Hey everyone, Coach Tyler here.

-But luckily, there are plenty of websites that have some of the information that might help us answer questions like “how much does a yoga instructor make per class?”
-I will also look at figures that are state-specific for the United States because depending on where you live and the demand for yoga teachers, earnings will vary.
+But luckily, there are plenty of websites that have some of the information that might help us answer questions like “How much does a yoga instructor make per class?”
+I will also look at state-specific figures for the United States because earnings will vary depending on where you live and the demand for yoga teachers.

 Let’s start with the average salary first.

 Yoga teacher’s average salary (per hour)

 According to Indeed.com, in the United States, the average salary of a yoga teacher per hour is $31.43.
 That’s based on 1,634 salary reports that form part of the Indeed database.
 Please note these figures are taken as of January 2020.

 But how does that compare with other careers in the fitness industry?
 Let’s look at a few other popular fitness jobs which are also ranked on Indeed.

 - Pilates instructor – $35.58 (based on 727 records)

 - Fitness instructor – $22.88 (based on 6,571 records)

 - Personal Trainer – $21.50 (based on 14,159 records)